Use a remote database for Scylla Manager¶

 sudo yum autoremove -y

-Install Scylla Manager client and server packages.
+Install the Scylla Manager client and server packages.

 sudo yum install scylla-manager-client scylla-manager-server -y